About us

 Alhaji Ahmed

-is a multimedia expert and award-winning filmmaker with a passion for humanitarian work, business, and media, known for his leadership and impactful storytelling through films like Silent Victim, Voice of Hope, and Voice of Resilience.
+A multimedia expert and award-winning filmmaker with a passion for humanitarian work, business, and media, known for his leadership and impactful storytelling through films like Silent Victim, Voice of Hope, and Voice of Resilience.

 Koko Tendet Charles

-is a Ugandan educator and filmmaker, blending his expertise in teaching and visual storytelling to empower communities and advocate for social change through education and media.
+A Ugandan educator and filmmaker, blending his expertise in teaching and visual storytelling to empower communities and advocate for social change through education and media.

 Agwang Patricia

-is a Livelihood Project Assistant at Kiryandongo Video Advocate, passionate about using videos and photos to spark change.
+A Livelihood Project Assistant at Kiryandongo Video Advocate, passionate about using videos and photos to spark change.
 She also runs a restaurant driven by her love for baking and cooking, creating jobs for local youth.
 When she’s not advocating or in the kitchen, Patricia enjoys swimming, netflixing and listening to good music.

 Contact us